QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Introduction

+In this paper, using the Laplace transformation technique we compute the non-singlet quark distributions as well as the unpolarized nucleon structure function at next-to-next-to-leading order (NNLO) of QCD analysis.
+To extract the NNLO PDFs we apply the deep-inelastic data for non-singlet QCD analysis employing the Laplace transformation at NNLO accuracy.
+Our results for the valence-quark PDFs are also compared with the famous Collaborations {{} like CT14, CT18, MMHT14, MKAM16 and NNPDF}.
+The expansion of Jacobi polynomials is also employed to construct the nucleon structure function.
+This is a convenient approach to convert the results of non-singlet structure function from the Laplace $s$-space to the Bjorken $x$-space.
+We will also consider the corrections due to the target mass as well as the higher twist effect for the proton and deuteron structure functions.
+These effects improve {{} the quality of fit for structure functions} at low energy scales.

-The structure of our paper is organized as follows.
-An analytical solution for the NNLO non-singlet structure function, based on the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) evolution equations is presented in Sec.~\ref{Laplace}.
-We describe in Sec.~\ref{sec:dataset} illustratively the procedure for the QCD fit of stricture function $F_2$ data.
-We finally give our results and discussions in Sec.~\ref{Sec:Results}.
-As an adjunction to this work, the analytical results for the Willson coefficient functions as well as splitting functions in the Laplace space at the NLO and NNLO approximations, are presented in the Appendix $A$.
+The structure of our paper is organized as follows: In Sec.~\ref{Laplace}, we present an analytical solution for NNLO non-singlet quark density based on the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equations in Laplace $s$-space.
+Sec.~\ref{Jacobi} is devoted to the Jacobi polynomial technique which yields the non-singlet nucleon structure function in $x$-space.
+Our global analysis of valence-quark densities is presented in Sec.~\ref{sec:dataset} where we describe our procedure for the QCD fit of non-singlet $F_2$ structure function data.
+Corrections due to the target mass and the Higher twist effect are discussed in Sec.~\ref{Sec:TMC}.
+Our results and discussions are listed in Sec.~\ref{Sec:Results}.\\ As a supplement to this work, our analytical results for the Willson coefficient functions as well as the splitting functions in the Laplace $s$-space at NLO and NNLO accuracies are presented in appendix $A$.